awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 .. _for-loop:

-Use a For-Loop
+Use a For Loop
 --------------

-You can also use a standard for loop to iterate through the contents of the response as shown in the following example.
+Use a standard for loop to iterate through the contents of the response.

 **Code**